dlempert/dlempert.github.io/publications.md

 full-width: true

 ---
-Note: Where applicable, replication materials are below or at journal's replication archive.
+Note: Replication materials, if not posted below, are at the journal's replication archive.

 **On Separation of Powers and Obfuscation in U.S. Supreme Court Opinions**